 Formula #3 was by far the best – especially in dealing with oil stains – so that’s what I’m sharing with you today.
-It’s worked beautifully for me in removing ketchup, oil stains, grass stains, and a few mystery stains.
+It’s worked beautifully for me in removing food stains, oil stains, grass stains, blood stains and a few mystery stains.

 Below is a before/after photo of one of my son’s favorite shirts.
 The stains are many months old so I wasn’t expecting much when I started using the new recipe, but just spraying the shirt and letting it sit overnight before washing has made a huge difference.
 (I’ve sprayed it three times so far.)

 The science behind homemade stain removers

 I wouldn’t have even tried putting the two together, but I’d seen so many sites recommend Dawn dish soap mixed with hydrogen peroxide that I had to see what all the fuss was about.
 (This recipe is based on that formula, only with natural castile soap instead of Dawn and the addition of lemon essential oil for extra degreasing oomph.)

 It’s possible that the soap dampens the effect of the hydrogen peroxide just enough to make it a color-safe form of oxygen bleach.
-(Most “color-safe” bleaches contain stable ingredients that turn into hydrogen peroxide when added to water.
-Still, it’s important to do a patch test before applying just in case – some fabrics will fade even with color-safe products.)
+Most “color-safe” bleaches contain stable ingredients that turn into hydrogen peroxide when added to water.
+Still, it’s important to do a patch test before applying just in case – some fabrics will fade even with color-safe products.

-Or maybe the soap works as a degreaser while the hydrogen peroxide lifts the stain and breaks down organic components.
+Another possibility is that the soap works as a degreaser while the hydrogen peroxide lifts the stain and breaks down organic components.
 I’m not sure.
 All I know is it works way better than my old recipe!